National Border Security

 A key characteristic of narco-terrorism is the greater capability and resources of the smugglers and terrorists.
 With organised and frequent illegal border-crossings, the narco-terrorists learn about the quality and effectiveness of surveillance systems and discover how to avoid or defeat them.

 The Blighter radar’s ability to detect crawler sized targets moving slowly allows it to detect intruders who are knowingly trying to defeat the sensor systems.
-The Blighter radar has a proven capability to detect a man belly-crawling or even rolling across an intensively monitored border zone.
+The Blighter radar has a proven capability to detect a man belly-crawling or even rolling across an intensively monitored national border security zone.

 High value payloads make flying an attractive option for narco-terrorists.
 The Blighter radar’s ability to detect small targets coupled with its wide elevation beamwidth means that Blighter can surveil both the land and low-air zone simultaneously.
 Using its Doppler processing technology it can filter out and remove the ground clutter signal from the land and still see targets as small as parachutists, microlights, ultralights and UAVs flying over the border, unlike traditional air surveillance radars.

-Monitoring of Border Incursions
+Monitoring of Border Incursions for National Border Security

 The Blighter radar uses its ‘Vortex Fast-Scan’ technology to electronically scan the border considerably faster than traditional GSRs.
 A suitably configured Blighter radar can scan 360° in one second with full Doppler processing.
 This provides rapid position updates to the operators.
 Also the Blighter radar uses its Doppler signal processing and an integrated plot extractor to detect movement the instant it occurs, unlike traditional radars which need multiple scans before outputting a target.
 Moving target plots are output within a fraction of a scan to minimise the latency between detecting and responding to the intruder.
 This ensures that electro-optic systems point at the intruders and update frequently to follow the movements of the intruder.